elsensoy/cara-dev/README.md

 (Details of emotion learning and ViT adaptation are documented in `emotion.md`.)

 ---
 3D CAD model of a 20-DoF humanoid teddy bear robot skeleton.
 Design follows research-grade joint standards: 3-axis waist (pitch/yaw/roll), two 3-DoF shoulders, two 3-DoF hips, a 3-axis neck, and 1-DoF expressive ears.
 No tail.
 The rounded mid-body must include a precise mounting cradle for a Jetson Orin Nano Super and a LiPo battery.
-Focus on functional mechanical geometry: recessed pockets for standard servos, internal wire-routing channels, and reinforced bolt-hole patterns.
+Focus is on functional mechanical geometry: recessed pockets for standard servos, internal wire-routing channels, and reinforced bolt-hole patterns.
 Skeleton should have ergonomic, rounded edges to fit inside a plush fabric shell.
-Ensure the mesh is manifold, 3D-printable, and optimized for high-torque motion and stability.
+The mesh is manifold, 3D-printable, and optimized for high-torque motion and stability.
 Proportions: wide torso, sturdy leg-base, and expressive head mount.

 #### Mechanical Strategy for Cara